Coherent regime of Kapitza-Dirac effect with electrons

 Kapitza-Dirac effect was first observed with atoms \cite{Gould1986,Giltner1995}, where the interaction can be enhanced by the presence of electronic resonances.
 The scattering of electron matter waves at optical fields has initially been demonstrated in the incoherent interaction regime, in which the individual diffraction orders are not resolved \cite{Bucksbaum1987,Bucksbaum1988}.
+In the incoherent regime, diffraction peaks are absent because the transverse coherence length of the electron beam is significantly shorter than the period of the optical standing wave.
 The incoherent electron scattering at optical standing waves generated by ultrashort laser pulses has been applied for characterization of electron pulses with sub-picosecond time resolution \cite{Hebeisen_2008,Gao_2012,Moriova_2025}.
 Only in 2001, the coherent diffraction peaks were observed \cite{Freimund2001} using electron beam with energy of 380 eV (de Broglie wavelength of $6.3 \times 10^{-11}$ m).
-Since then, the use of ponderomotive potential of optical fields for modulating electron beams has been studied extensively both theoretically \cite{Li_2004,Smirnova_2004,Kaplan_2005,Smorenburg_2011,McGregor_2015,Erhard_2015,Dellweg2017,Abajo2021} and experimentally \cite{Axelrod_2020,ChiritaMihaila_2022,Lin_2024,ChiritaMihaila_2025}.
-The process has also been generalized to allow efficient modulation of the longitudinal momentum of electrons using two-color fields \cite{Baum_2007,Hilbert_2009,Kozák_2018,Kozak_2018b,Kozak_2019,Tsarev_2023} and the effects beyond non-recoil approximation were studied theoretically \cite{Kozak_2022}.
+The observation was enabled by spatial filtering of the electron beam to enhance its spatial coherence, together with detection providing high transverse momentum resolution.
+Since then, the use of ponderomotive potential of optical fields for modulating electron beams has been studied extensively both theoretically \cite{Li_2004,Smirnova_2004,Kaplan_2005,Smorenburg_2011,McGregor_2015,Erhard_2015,Dellweg2017,Abajo2021,Ebel_2025,Chahshouri_2026} and experimentally \cite{Axelrod_2020,ChiritaMihaila_2022,Lin_2024,ChiritaMihaila_2025}.
+The process has also been generalized to allow efficient modulation of the longitudinal momentum of electrons using two-color fields \cite{Baum_2007,Hilbert_2009,Kozák_2018,Kozak_2018b,Kozak_2019,Tsarev_2023} and the effects beyond non-recoil approximation were studied theoretically \cite{Talebi_2018, Kozak_2022}.
 The extended interest in Kapitza-Dirac effect is mainly due to its potential applications for coherent splitting of electron beams or for contrast enhancement due to the phase modulation induced in the electron wave \cite{Schwartz2019}.

 Electron diffraction at optical gratings can occur in two distinct regimes depending on the effective length of the interaction.
 In the diffraction regime (referred to as the Raman-Nath regime) corresponding to the interaction of the electron wave with the focused light beams, the final electron state can be written as a superposition of plane waves corresponding to individual diffraction orders whose transverse momenta differ by $2\hbar k$.
 Here $k=2\pi/\lambda$ is the length of the wave vector of the light waves with wavelength $\lambda$, which form the optical grating.
 In the long-interaction regime (Bragg regime), a single diffraction peak is observed in the electron distribution when the Bragg condition for the incident electron wave is fulfilled \cite{Freimund_2002}.